 Vinegar has become a staple item in my cleaning cupboard and also for my laundry.
 I love to use it in the rinse cycle because it kills bacteria and keeps my machine nice and sanitary.
 It also does wonders at conditioning fibers too.
 Towels come out lovely and soft.

 Vinegar can also be used to strip towels and refresh them.
 Perhaps you have used a little too much detergent?
 Over time, even a tiny bit too much can cause detergent buildup.
 Fabric softeners can buildup in the fibers too, causing towels to smell.

 If your towels have become rough, or they smell sour, you can get them back to their original softness and neutralize smells by washing your towels in a cup of vinegar.

 Read on for the details:

 I sometimes use affiliate links.
 When you click these links and make a purchase, I may get a small commission.
 It won’t cost you anything but it helps me to run this site.

 For washing your towels, I recommend using distilled white vinegar.
 It is colorless, plus I find the smell less pungent than other sorts of vinegar such as malt or apple cider.
 That could be just me.
 However, everyone I know recommends the white kind, and it is what I have always used.

 You can buy distilled white vinegar in bulk online or at your supermarket.
-Here in the UK I usually find it in the condiments aisle.
+Here in the UK, I usually find it in the condiment aisle.